Zypherkill/Zypherkill/README.md

 ## My IT Journey
 About 10 years ago I built my first gaming pc and that is where I fell in love with computer hardware, after that point I started to expand my knowledge within hardware but also software and lightly introduced myself into computer programming.

 In the game World of Warcraft is where my love for UI Design began as I made UI's for myself and my friends to improve the gaming experience.
-The more I worked with it the bigger my fascination with Ui grew, that is when I decided to pursue a career within web development and UI/UX design.
+The more I worked with it the bigger my fascination with Ui grew, then I decided to pursue a career within web development and UI/UX design.

 ## Tech Stack